hyossid/Auctionner/README.md

 # Auctionner

-Customized NFT auction contract supporting dutch auction and fixed-price marketplace.

-Currently only supports ETH for NFT auction.

-This auction enforces `royaltyInfo` from ERC2981 on trading relevant NFT asset
+Auctioneer is customized NFT auction contract supporting dutch auction and fixed-price marketplace.
+Initially owned by deployer, owner may start the english auction based auction along with dutch auction and fixed-price listing.
+All the entities interacting with this contract needs to deposit designated amount of ETH(0.05 ETH as default) before calling functions in the contract.
+Auctioneer currently supports ETH for NFT auction, however can be extended to support other ERC20 tokens in future.
+All transaction happening in Auctioneer enforces `royaltyInfo` from ERC2981 on trading relevant NFT asset.

 ---
+## Get Started

-### yarn
+### Initializing project

 we are using yarn as our package manager.